 Water Resources Redevelopment Strategy

-This redevelopment strategy set out the specific objectives and actions Water Resources will use to improve accommodation and support of redevelopment in established areas in the city.
-For more information about the strategy please see this Bulletin.
+The redevelopment strategy sets out the objectives and actions Water Resources will take to improve support of redevelopment in established areas in the city.
+For more information about the strategy please see this Redevelopment Bulletin.

 Low Impact Development (LID)

 For more details, please see Low Impact Development.

 Irrigation Demand Estimation (IDE) Tool